etlbox/etlbox.website/doks_v1.6/content/docs/blocking-transformations/aggregation.md

 }
 ```

+In this example, we use the `GroupColumn` attribute to group the data by the `Group` property, and we use the `AggregateColumn` attribute to sum the `DetailValue` for each group.
+The result is a separate sum for group "A" and group "B".

-Please note that the GroupColumn is also used as attribute on the aggregated value - it needs to name of the property in the details object on which the grouping is based on.
+Please note that the `GroupColumn` must specify the property name in the details object that the grouping is based on.
+This ensures the grouping is performed correctly for each distinct value of the specified property.

-### Using dynamic objects
+### Grouping with Dynamic Objects

-Like the AggregateColumn, if you are using the dynamic ExpandoObject of the default implementation you can also pass a list of GroupColumns to the Aggregation.
-You need to give a GroupColumn the property name in your input object and the property name in your output object.
+Similar to the use of `AggregateColumn`, when working with dynamic objects such as `ExpandoObject`, you can also pass a list of `GroupColumns` to the `Aggregation`.
+In this case, you specify the property name in the input object that will be used for grouping, as well as the corresponding property name in the output object.
+This approach allows you to perform group-based aggregation on dynamic objects, without needing to define attributes.

 ```C#
 public static void Main()